 Heating Effect of Electric Current

-- Substances or materials which offer comparatively less opposition to electric current through them are called as conductors.
-Eg: copper, iron, water, etc.
+- Substances or materials that offer comparatively less opposition to electric current through them are called conductors.
+For example, copper, iron, water, etc.

-- Substances which offer larger opposition to electric current through them are called as insulators.
-Eg: rubber, wood, sand, etc
+- Substances which offer larger opposition to electric current through them are called insulators.
+For example, rubber, wood, sand, etc.

-- A current carrying wire gets hot whenever electric passes through it.
+- A current-carrying wire gets hot whenever electricity passes through it.
 This is the heating effect of electric current.

 - The amount of heat produced in the wire depends on the material, thickness and length of the conductor.